-The FSSA or any other legally authorized governmental entity (or their agents) may at any time during the term of the service agreement and in accordance with Indiana Administrative Regulation conduct audits for the purposes of assuring the appropriate administration and expenditure of the monies provided to the provider through this service agreement.
+The FSSA or any other legally authorized governmental entity (or its agents) may at any time during the term of the service agreement and in accordance with Indiana Administrative Regulation conduct audits for the purposes of assuring the appropriate administration and expenditure of the monies provided to the provider through this service agreement.
 Additionally, the FSSA may at any time conduct audits to assure appropriate administration and delivery of services under the service agreement.

-The following Program Integrity and SUR activities describe post-payment financial audits to ensure the integrity of IHCP payments.
-Detailed information on SUR policy and procedures is available in the IHCP Provider and Member Utilization Review provider reference module:
+The Program Integrity and SUR activities describe post-payment financial audits to ensure the integrity of IHCP payments.
+Detailed information on SUR policy and procedures is available in the Indiana Health Coverage Programs (IHCP) Provider and Member Utilization Review provider reference module.